royheena/PyViz_HW/hw_instructions.md

 ### Submission

-* Create separate notebooks for the analysis and the dashboard and upload these to Github.
+* Create separate notebooks for the analysis and the dashboard (readme) and upload these to Github.

 * Complete your README to explain how to run and use your dashboard.